MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 ### SDK string handling

-Question: How does the SDK handle strings, and what string type should I be using in my code?
+**Question**: How does the SDK handle strings, and what string type should I be using in my code?

 The SDK is intended to be used cross-platform, and uses [UTF-8 (Unicode Transformation Format - 8-bit)](https://wikipedia.org/wiki/UTF-8) for string handling.
 Specific guidance depends on the platform you're using: